-12 Best Backup and Disaster Recovery Solutions of 2023
+12 Best Backup and Disaster Recovery Solutions

 In 2022, more cybercriminals than ever slipped through the defenses in organizations’ data management systems with disastrous results.
 These attacks were particularly painful for businesses without a backup and disaster recovery (BDR) plan.